 A Beginner’s Guide to Understanding Your Credit Report

-If you want to become a homeowner someday, start monitoring your A sample of a credit report credit.
+If you want to become a homeowner someday, start monitoring your credit.
 The credit score weighs heavily in determining if you’ll be approved for a home loan, what type of home loan you can get, and the interest your loan will accrue.
 You’ll need to check out your credit report to find your credit score.
-Here’s how!
+Learn how in this guide to understanding your credit report.

 How to Request Your Credit Report